ssabug/KickChat-Chataigne-Module/README.md

 PRE REQUISITES :
   - python 3
-  - python libs: datetime, pypi-json, selenium, you can install them with pip install -r requirements.txt  working in module directory
+  - python libs: datetime, pypi-json, selenium.
+You can install them with : pip install -r requirements.txt  working in module directory
   - gecko driver to be put in the kick chat module folder get the right one for your system on https://github.com/mozilla/geckodriver/releases

  HOW TO USE :